MTry/homebridge-smart-irrigation/README.md

 - For any of the smart outlets/sockets you intend to use by following the zone states for driving irrigation valves, do setup an additional automation in Homekit to switch them off after a preset time - this can be a kind of failsafe in case the plugin crashes for any reason and leaves the zone turned on indefinately.<br>

 - The plugin pairs very well with multi-channel devices such as the 4CHPRO from Sonoff which has dry contacts to relay low voltage AC/DC to control solenoid valves and has a wide operating voltage range.
 I use 2 of these mounted in an IP65 outdoor enclosure to run a 8-zone 12VDC configuration.
+The plugin used to expose the 4CHPRO is [homebridge-ewelink](https://github.com/bwp91/homebridge-ewelink) plugin from [Ben](https://github.com/sponsors/bwp91), who somehow manages to squeeze more than 24 hours in a day giving support, adding features and fixing bugs!

 - Homekit allows a maximum settable `on` time of `60` minutes for a `sprinkler`.
 If the watering requirement for a zone is more, one can sneak around this limitation by enabling multiple cycles, each being less than `60` minutes. `defDuration` & `maxDuration` are currently limited to `120` minutes but will gladly increase this if it is limiting many users.